Understanding Financial Risk and Its Types

 Operational Risk

 This type of risk can arise due to operational issues like poor management or technical issues.
-Operational risk can be divided in two categories: the categories of Fraud Risk or Model Risk.
+Operational risk can be divided into two categories: the categories of Fraud Risk or Model Risk.
 Fraud risk can be attributed to the absence of control and Model risk is caused by the wrong application of the model.

 In the end, this risk usually results in an economic loss for the business.

 The risks are prevented if a particular risk is deemed to have the potential to create additional risk.
-A broken down machine, for instance does not just mean the cost of repairing it.
+A broken down machine, for instance, does not just mean the cost of repairing it.
 It also leads to losses in production delays, which could cause delays in the delivery of goods and can even impact the company's image.

-At the end of the day the kinds of financial risks in business are different for every company based on the kind of business they engage in.
+At the end of the day, the kinds of financial risks in business are different for every company based on the kind of business they engage in.
 But, it is crucial to determine the risk and analyze their effects.

 Legal Risk: